Albert Kesselring: Chaotic surrender

 The next morning, 1 May, Röttiger reacted by placing both Schulz and Wenzel under arrest, and summoning Lemelsen to take Schulz's place.
 Lemelsen initially refused, as he was in possession of a written order from Kesselring which prohibited any talks with the enemy without his explicit authorisation.
 By this time, Vietinghoff and Wolff had concluded an armistice with Alexander, who was now a field marshal and the Allied Commander-in-Chief of the Mediterranean Theatre.
 The armistice became effective at 14:00 on 2 May.
 Lemelsen reached Bozen, and Schulz and Wenzel regained control, this time agreeing with the officers pushing for a quick surrender.
 The German armies in Italy were now utterly defeated by the Allies, who were rapidly advancing from Garmisch toward Innsbruck.
-Kesselring remained opposed to the surrender, but was finally won over by Wolff on the late morning of 2 May after a two-hour phone call to Kesselring at his headquarters in Pullach.
+Kesselring remained opposed to the surrender but was finally won over by Wolff on the late morning of 2 May after a two-hour phone call to Kesselring at his headquarters in Pullach.

 North of the Alps, Army Group G followed suit on 6 May.
 According to his memoirs, Kesselring now decided to surrender his own headquarters.
 He ordered Hausser to supervise the SS troops to ensure that the surrender was carried out in accordance with his instructions.
 Kesselring then surrendered to an American major at Saalfelden, near Salzburg, in Austria on 9 May 1945.
 He was taken to see Major General Maxwell D. Taylor, the commander of the US 101st Airborne Division, who treated him courteously, allowing him to keep his weapons and field marshal's baton, and to visit the Eastern Front headquarters of Army Groups Centre and South at Zeltweg and Graz unescorted.
 Taylor arranged for Kesselring and his staff to move into a hotel at Berchtesgaden.
 Photographs of Taylor and Kesselring drinking tea together created a stir in the United States.

-In his post-war memoirs, Kesselring claimed he envisaged making a start on the rehabilitation of Germany following the end of the war.
+In his post-war memoirs, Kesselring said he envisaged making a start on the rehabilitation of Germany following the end of the war.
 Instead, he was arrested.
 On 15 May 1945, Kesselring was taken to Mondorf-les-Bains where his baton and decorations were taken from him and he was incarcerated.
 He was held in American POW camps before being transferred to British custody in 1946.
-He testified at the Nuremberg trial of Göring, but his offers to testify against Soviet, American, and British commanders were declined.
+He testified at the Nuremberg trial of Göring, but his offers to testify against Soviet, American and British commanders were declined.